-When you graduate from FMCA, you earn the designation of Functional Medicine Certified Health Coach.
+When you graduate from FMCA, you earn the designation of a Functional Medicine Certified Health Coach.
 This title signifies not only that you “speak the language of Functional Medicine,” but also that you know how to support patients to create real, sustainable behavior change.
-That you not only have the knowledge it takes to be a great health coach, but that you know how to apply it.
+That you not only have the knowledge it takes to be a great health coach but that you know how to apply it.
 That combination of theory and application sets FMCA apart.

 Build your health coaching career while you still have a steady income stream.

-Then, once you’ve gained enough momentum in your coaching career, you can choose your future path – whichever path that may be.
+Once you’ve gained enough momentum in your coaching career, you can choose your future path – whichever path that may be.

 Have a game plan